 5. Academic consultant (tutor) services

 5.1.
-Academic consultants (tutors) service is organized in high education institutions and ANAS with the aim of promoting Bologna process, organization of credit-based studies, application of ECTS system and assisting students in higher education institutions. studying with credit system.
+Academic consultants (tutors) service is organized in high education institutions and ANAS with the aim of promoting Bologna process, organization of credit-based studies, application of ECTS system and assisting students in higher education institutions. studying with credit system

 5.2.
-Tutors are selected from graduate students the list of persons at least with master degree and with practice certain and experience and competence in this field.
+Tutors are selected from graduate students the list of persons at least with master degree and with certain and experience and competence in this field.

 5.3.
 Tutors are appointed to this position by the order of rector.